 College Graduates By Age

-While most college students fall within the traditional age range of 18 to 24, recent trends show that more adults are heading back to school later in life.
+While most college students fall within the traditional age range of 18 to 24, recent trends indicate that an increasing number of adults are returning to school later in life.
 Teenagers still make up the majority of college enrollees, with 76.2% of students enrolling as teens.

 Among them, 66.9% of those who start a bachelor’s degree at age 18 or younger finish within five years, and 62.2% of those who start at 19 graduate in the same timeframe.
 These numbers reflect a strong graduation rate among younger students.

 However, graduation rates begin to drop significantly among older students.
 Only 22% of students who enroll between the ages of 20 and 23 complete their degree within five years.
-The rate falls even further for those aged 24 to 29, with just 8.4% graduating in that time.
+The rate falls even further for those aged 24 to 29, with only 8.4% graduating within that time frame.

 Here is a table displaying the college graduation rate of students by age: